 As a senior in 2013, Leddy was one of three players who started all 46 games.
 She tied for second on the team with four home runs and was second among Mount players with 22 runs scored.

-Leddy graduated from the Mount with an education degree in 2013 and is currently working toward an MBA at the Mount.
+Leddy graduated from the Mount with an education degree in 2013 and earned her MBA from the Mount in 2015.